tomlechner/liv/README.md

 A work in progress... in fact so in progress that it doesn't work yet!

-Liv is a very simple Laxkit (https://github.com/Laidout/laxkit) based image viewer, approximately in the same spirit as feh.
+Liv is a very simple Laxkit (https://github.com/Laidout/laxkit) based image viewer, approximately in the same minimalist spirit as feh.
 Like feh, liv is all about showing images either singly or as a slide show, without the horrible interface clutter common in so many image viewers.